claudiograssia/Zf2Socket/README.md

 }
 ```

-and it will can be use with
+and it will can be use with terminal
 ```sh
 $ telnet 127.0.0.1
 Trying 127.0.0.1...